micro-ROS/micro-ROS.github.io/_docs/overview/fiware_interoperability/index.md

 ## SOSS: System Of Systems Synthesizer

 **SOSS** addresses the task of providing a common interface for communicating software platforms that speak different languages.
-It is composed of a **core** library, which defines set of abstract interfaces and provides some utility classes to form a plugin-based framework.
+It is composed of a **core** library, which defines a set of abstract interfaces and provides some utility classes to form a plugin-based framework.

-This pluggable interface allows the user to use one of the supported plugins or System Handles for a specific middleware, such as DDS, ROS2, FIWARE or ROS.
+This pluggable interface allows the user to leverage any of the supported plugins or System Handles for a specific middleware, such as DDS, ROS2, FIWARE, or ROS, for the desired integration.

 SOSS can act as an intermediate message-passing tool that, by speaking a common language, centralizes and mediates the integration of several applications running under different communication middlewares.
 A SOSS instance is configured and launched by means of a **YAML** file, which allows the user to provide a mapping between the different topics and services that two or more applications can exchange information about.